jiangmiemie/PyneconeBlog/READMEen.md

 password=yourpassword
 ```

-If you want to use some applications, then please also create a new file `.env` in the root directory where you can place the relevant apikeys.
+If you want to use some applications, then please also create a new file `.env` in the root directory and place the relevant apikeys in it.
 For example

 ```
 OPENAIKEY = "sk-****************************"